Poor financial data and intelligence has destroyed many eCommerce businesses.

 Why is it important to have access to good financial data?

-- It helps you price your products and services accurately.
+- It helps you price your products accurately.

 - It keeps you honest with your tax agency so you don’t pay penalties and interest.

-- It helps you know whether you’re making money (in general and on specific jobs/projects).
+- It helps you know whether you’re making money (across your entire operations and on each individual SKU)

 - It helps you make good decisions when hiring, borrowing money, and working with investors.